Flexible working challenges and how to embed a great flex culture

 For flexible working to get truly embedded, you must have trust.
 And that starts by managing results, not inputs.
 The pandemic proved that this works.
 People achieved great things.
 And they didn’t have to be micro-managed.
 So, focus on clear objectives and key results (OKRs).
 Managers provide clear direction; employees deliver.
 The how, where and when are no longer relevant.

 But some managers are reluctant to change.
 And some businesses believe everyone should be in the office.
-So you’ll need to work harder to change their minds otherwise you'll encounter flexible working pitfalls.
+So you’ll need to work harder to change their minds otherwise you'll encounter flexible working challenges.

 Recognising and addressing managers’ concerns